-When you drive past an old industrial complex or commercial block, what are you really seeing?
+When you drive past an old industrial complex or commercial block in Cleveland, what are you really seeing?
 To the untrained eye, these structures are nothing more than faded, ramshackle eyesores that should perhaps be torn down and replaced with something new.

 But at Cushman & Wakefield | CRESCO, we see these historic properties as a window to our city’s storied past, and a powerful economic opportunity for future generations.